 3 Autumn Seasons

 Ideal hair colour for the 3 Autumns is the eye colour or somewhere among the eye colours, an effect very few other Seasons accomplish so interestingly.
 Gingerbread brown eyes are truly visually compelling.
 These are the warm dark browns from chestnut to coffee bean.
-Red works because Autumn’s quite controlled red is increasing towards unleashed when Winter appears full on.

-This was Spring: The skin is dewy, setting up highlights.
+Spring colours look right when the reflectivity is dewy, setting up highlights.
 The features are fresh, lively, distinguished from the skin by being very colourful, moist, and vibrant.